francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

     * The [`EXPOSE`](https://docs.docker.com/engine/reference/builder/#expose) instruction informs Docker that the container listens on the specified network ports at runtime. __The `EXPOSE` instruction does not actually publish the port__.
 It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.

-3. Build the container image giving the name `getting-started:v1` starting from the current directory (`.`):
+3. Build the container image giving the name and tag `getting-started:v1` taking in consideration the current directory (`.`).

     ```sh
     docker build -t getting-started:v1 .